abdulmoghni007/Codechef-Question/README.md

 # Codechef-Question
-This is reposityry where a user can find the practice question of the code chef
+This is repository where a user can find the practice question of the code chef